michaeldong1/ZOONOMIA/README.md

 This repository regroups the pipelines used to generate the different datasets used for the generation and analysis of the 241-mammal Zoonomia dataset, for the upcoming publications:
 - "Evolutionary constraint and innovation across hundreds of placental mammals" UNDER REVIEW
-- and "Evolutionary constraint and innovation across hundreds of placental mammals" UNDER REVIEW
+- and "Leveraging Base Pair Mammalian Constraint to Understand Genetic Variation and Human Disease" UNDER REVIEW

 They are set to run on the Uppmax SLURM batch system.

-The programs used were already installed on the Uppmax system.
+All dependencies used were already installed on the Uppmax system.

 For the list of programs to install or inputs to provide, check the submit scripts for the README.